The twenty one year eleven month career of D7591/25191 included allocations to London Midland Region depots, with a bias

 An unusual arrival at Follingsby on December 6th was 25191 on a freightliner working from Trafford Park.
 Two days later (8th) it assisted a failed 47459 between Leamington Spa & Banbury, here both were replaced by 25185 taking the ex-Wolverhampton service all the way to Paddington!
 On December 14th 25191 was noted heading west through Port Talbot.

-25191 was noted at Chester with a parcels train on June 1st.
+On June 1st 25191 was noted at Chester with a parcels train and also northbound at York on a ballast train (ten loaded wagons and four brake vans).
 The aging diesel multiple units on the Crewe - Lincoln service, already way beyond their best provided a number of diesel locomotives with additional passenger mileage, either dragging them or substituting with rakes of coaching stock.
 Typical of this was 25191 working the 14.20 Crewe - Cleethorpes, from Stoke on Trent (?) as far as Derby on June 19th, for the remainder of the year diesel substitutions would continue, using Classes 20/25/31/47.
 On June 20th 25191 was noted passing through Settle with a loaded ballast train.

 A round trip between Carlisle & Glasgow was worked by 25191 on August 21st, working the 06.05 ex Carlisle and the return 15.50 ex Glasgow Central.